ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2019-07-28-Exploring-My-Tinder-Data.md

 **Insight 2: Swipe right less, but more matches per swipe!** Still less matches overall, but more matches per swipe.

 This ended my exploration.
 I would have liked to know more.
 I would have loved to have more data on when exactly I used boosts, as well as data linking the time of my swipe to a match.
 But most of all I would have loved to know how many profiles there were in my area over time - as I feel this was a potentially large explanatory feature in my analysis.
+In a hypothetical city of only 10 people with one person I was attracted to, this would be the only feature worth analysing.
+In the perfect dating city, with infinite attractive people, I feel that my success would be mostly defined by swiping, boosting and pickiness.
+Amsterdam lies somewhere between these two.

 **Code**: [GitHub](https://github.com/rian-van-den-ander/explorations/tree/master/tinder_data)